dsaf123/OverwatchStatManager/README.md

 node index.js
 ```

-Open a new terminal and navigate back to the repository
+Open a new terminal and navigate back to the repository.
 Setup and start the web server

 ```